snehamaganahalli/DSA/README.md

 Enter the message(number) to be verified

-1   (Type some diffrent messgae than what sender has sent)
+1   (Type some diffrent message than what sender has sent)

 v: 43